rpensch/genome_analysis/wiki.md

 ### 4 Assembly Evaluation

 Assembly evaluation was carried out with Quast and resulted in the following statistics: the number of contigs is 12 and the longest contig has a length of 2774867 bp.
 The total length of the assembly is 3143732 bp.
 N50 is 2774867 bp, N75 2774867 bp, L50 1 and
 L75 1 as well.
+The number of N's per 100 kbp is 0 and GC content is 37.82 %.
 All in all, this means that the assembly is pretty good.
 The number of contigs is a little high, but since the largest contig almost makes up 90 % of the assembly, this should not be a problem.
 Shorter contigs could also be discarded here.
+The reference assembly that was used for comparison has 6 contigs with the largest having a length of 3130373 bp and the length of the assembly being 3259287 bp.
+N50 and N75 are 3130373 and L50 and L75 are both 1.
+The number of N's per 100 kbp is 0 here as well and the GC content is 37.69 %.
+There are definitly differences between the two assemblies, but these are not huge and therfore not concerning.
+They might be caused by different raw data, for example with a higher coverage or other sequencing technologies, more or less extensive preprocessing, different assembly parameters and polishing steps.

 #### Other Questions